biotite-dev/biotite/doc/tutorial/introduction.rst

 different formats, structure filters, coordinate transformations, angle and bond measurements, accessible surface area calculation, structure superimposition and more.
-The ``database`` subpackage is all about ddownloading data from biological databases, including the probably most important ones: the `RCSB PDB` and the `NCBI Entrez` database.
+The ``database`` subpackage is all about downloading data from biological databases, including the probably most important ones: the `RCSB PDB` and the `NCBI Entrez` database.
 The ``application`` subpackage provides interfaces for external software.
-The interfaces range from locally installed software (e.g. MSA software) to web apps (e.g. BLAST).
-The speciality is that the interfaces are seamless:
+The interfaces range from locally installed software (e.g. MSA software) to web applications (e.g. BLAST).
+The speciality is that the interfaces are
-You do not have to write input files and read output files, you only have to input `Python` objects and you get `Python` objects.
-It is basically very similar to using normal `Python` functions.
+seamless: You do not have to write input files and read output files, you only have to input *Python* objects and you get *Python* objects.
+It is basically very similar to using normal functions.

 In the following sections you will get a overview over the mentioned subpackages, so go and grab some tea and cookies und let us begin.